vesan66/LXMLP/README.md

 This is a simple XML-Parser and Object-to-xml-to-file mapper.

 ## What is it used for?
-You may use this bunch of files, if you want to store some more sophiosticated configurations of your software.
+You may use this bunch of files, if you want to store some more sophisticated configurations of your software.

 If you want to avoid dependencies to larger frameworks.